An interview, not a survey.

 Less than a vendor study, more than a survey.

-Most participants will tell you the strongest value is the interview itself: it is a chance to articulate, with structure, what you have been carrying around informally about how your team measures and operates release.
+The strongest value the interview produces, in the program's view, is the chance to articulate, with structure, what you have been carrying around informally about how your team measures and operates release.

 Defaults you can rely on, and what is negotiable.